woutishere122/BEWA/README.md

 This opened up a window from which we selected `FEAT FMRI analysis`, opening up `FEAT`: the FMRI Expert Analysis Tool.
 ![image](https://github.com/woutishere122/BEWA/assets/120474930/ed9dc44b-9e08-4fc4-ae84-2c159df46f0a)

-From this window, we selected `Select 4D data`, to upload our input data for our first participant: `sub-9001_ses-1_task-rest_bold.nii.gz`, then we pressed OK.
+From this window, we selected `Select 4D data`, to upload our input data for our first participant: `sub-9001_ses-1_task-rest_bold.nii.gz`.

 Next, we selected `/neurodesktop-storage/ds000201/sub-9001` as our output directory to tell `FSL` to create a feat directory called sub-001.feat at the same level as the subject and seed directories.